mengj1024/Computer-Organization/README.md

 ## Problems
 This repo include most of the on-class and off-class test problems recorded.

-On-class test on every Thursday, 1 pre-exam and 9 Projects in total.
+1 pre-exam and 9 Projects in total.

-Here's a outline of each project.
+Here's an outline of each project.

 ## Project 0
 - ALU
 - CRC check digit